balazshevesi/clothing-webshop/README.md

 ## prio 3

 - [ ] Integrate stripe
+- [ ] probably shouldn't store user info (apart from userId) on the client
+- [ ] fix error on editing listing, dunno why
+- [ ] remove a bunch of unsused console logs
 - [ ] Make so buyers can submit reviews
 - [ ] Ai integration??? like talk with the cart? let the ai modify the cart??

 ---

+- [x] Present account info in a cleaner way, and make it editable
 - [x] Add planned sales shit
 - [x] Fix bug with red hoodie,
 - [x] get nav links from the backend, also put in so that the "listing view page" has a link to view the brand, and a link to view the category